Australia Party: Peak

+On 20 July 1969, independent senator Reg Turnbull announced that he and his supporters had agreed to merge with the Australian Reform Movement (ARM) to form a new political party, which was named the Australia Party on the basis that it would "put Australia before party".
+A main goal of Turnbull and the new party was the end of Australian involvement in the Vietnam War.
+At the time of the party's creation, the ARM claimed 800 formal members and 8,000 supporters.

+Turnbull's term as leader of the Australia Party proved to be "brief and unhappy", with a number of former ARM members leaving the Australia Party as they felt Barton and its leadership had acted undemocratically in conducting secret negotiations with Turnbull.
+He resigned from the party on 3 March 1970 and reverted back to being an independent.

+Later years

+In July 1974, Gordon Barton announced he would not seek re-election as national convenor of the Australia Party.
+He was replaced by Melbourne industrialist John Siddons in December 1974, who defeated Ian Gilfillan for the position.
+Siddons was publicly critical of the Whitlam government's economic policies, and proclaimed that the party stood for "the middle ground against the extremes of either right or left".
+In November 1975 the Australia Party formally affiliated with the Liberal International.
+Siddons was replaced as national convenor by Colin Mason in August 1976.

 Subsequently, the party allied itself with the New Liberal Movement in the formation of the Australian Democrats for the 1977 federal election.
 However, a rump party continued on, fielding separate candidates in NSW, SA and Victoria in the 1977 election, in SA and Victoria in the 1980 election and the 1982 Flinders by-election.
 One candidate stood for the House of Representatives in Victoria in 1983.
 Relations between the rump party and the Australian Democrats were poor: in the 1977 election in South Australia, Australia Party preferences flowed to the Liberal Party rather than the Democrats, resulting in the Liberal Baden Teague defeating the Democrat Ian Gilfillan for the fifth and final Senate seat.
 The rump party merged into former Australian Democrat John Siddons' new Unite Australia Party (UAP) in December 1986, along with the Advance Australia Party.
 At the time The Canberra Times reported that the Australia Party had few remaining members, most of whom were in Victoria.